Daniel-KM/Omeka-S-module-Annotate/README.md

-A value annotation is a way for the librarian to annotate a value of the record, for example to indicate the role of the Dublin Core Creator, who can be an author, photograph, or a painter, or to indicate the quality of a value, for example a date may be certain or uncertain.
+A value annotation is a way for the librarian to annotate a value of the record, for example to indicate the role of the Dublin Core Creator, who can be an author, photograph, or a painter, or to indicate the quality of a value, for example a date may be certain or uncertain, or to indicate the source of a piece of information.

 A web annotation is a way for a user to annotate the resource itself, for example to highlight some parts of a pdf media, or to comment some zones of an image, or to rate the item as a whole.
-So the user may be the librarian or curator or not.
-The value annotations belong to the records but the web annotations are about the records.
+So the user may be the librarian or curator, but he may be any user or visitor.
+The value annotations belong to the record of a resource but the web annotations are full resources about other resources.

 Of course, in some cases, the values are the same, for example the record may contain a Dublin Core Abstract that may have the same content than an assessment